dladd/pyFormex/sphinx/tutorial.rst

   *change* it.
 Use the :menuselection:`File --> Edit` option to load the current script into the editor.

-Now that you know how to load, change and execute scripts in |pyformex|, we're all set for exploring its power.
+Now that you know how to load, change and execute scripts in pyFormex, we're all set for exploring its power.
 But first, let's introduce you to Python and NumPy.